Asqatasun/Asqatasun/README.md

 ## Vision

-1. Automate as much as we can and more :)
+1. Automate as much as we can and even more :)
 2. Be 200% reliable (don't give erroneous result)
 3. have technological fun